 - Van insurance - your commercial vehicle insurance will be separate from your contractors insurance policy.
 Whilst contractors insurance may be able to cover the cost of your tools and equipment, it will not cover damage to or loss of your commercial vehicles.
 In this case, you'll need separate van insurance to cover vehicle theft, either through an individual or fleet policy if required.

 What if you’re the victim of tools theft?

 If any of your tools are stolen from your van, follow these steps:

 - Provide your insurer with your up-to-date inventory to get an estimate for replacement.

-Remember, whilst your insurance policy can help reimburse you in the cases of theft, having robust security measures and policies in place is the best way to protect your business equipment.
+Your insurance can help protect against the cost of replacing your tools in cases of theft.
+However, having robust security measures and procedures in place is the best way to protect your essential business equipment.

 If you would like any advice on the different policies and what they mean for you, speak to our contractors insurance experts.

 Real-world insight that we don't share anywhere else

 Get access to exclusive help, advice and support, delivered straight to your inbox.